aims-umich/sentiment_bias/README.md

 python run_testing.py
 ```

 The classification accuracy is 97-98\%.
 You can also test the models using 20\% of the [dataset](https://www.kaggle.com/datasets/daniel09817/twitter-sentiment-analysis) (```./data/test_gen.csv```), but the classification accuracy will also be 98\%.
 The classification report is written to ```./Results/``` file (e.g., ```./Resutls/bert_cr.csv```).
 Both ```run_fine_tuning.py``` & ```run_testing.py``` have comments that describe each input parameter.
 The models used are BERT, GPT-2, LLaMA-2-7B, Falcon-7B, and MistralAI-7B.
-The fine-tuned models with the highest classification accuracy are on my [page](https://huggingface.co/kumo24) on huggingface.
+The fine-tuned models with the highest classification accuracy are on my [page](https://huggingface.co/kumo24) on HuggingFace.

-**The model and the results for LLaMA-2 are excluded because of the restrictions on its use.** For LLaMA-2 fine-tuning, you must have a huggingface account, and you need to grant access from Meta, you will get it in few hours.
+**The model and the results for LLaMA-2 are excluded because of the restrictions on its use.** For LLaMA-2 fine-tuning, you must have a huggingface account, and you need to grant access from Meta; you will get it in a few hours.
 If you want to import the model from huggingface, you need to generate a token from your account and use it by huggingface package (```huggingface_hub```).
 The lines of code below show how to do that in Python.
-If you want to avoid this last step, download the model and keep it locally on your machine after you get the permission to access the files.
+If you want to avoid this last step, download the model and keep it locally on your machine after you get permission to access the files.

 ```bash
 from huggingface_hub import login